John McNulty (American football)

-John McNulty (born May 29, 1968), is an American football coach who currently serves as an analyst for Alabama.
+John Jeffrey McNulty (born May 29, 1968) is an American football coach who currently serves as an analyst for Alabama.
 He is a former player and graduate of the Penn State University.
 McNulty returned to Rutgers, where he spent five seasons as an assistant coach and offensive coordinator from 2004 to 2008.
 The veteran coach also spent 15 seasons in the National Football League (NFL), coaching for six different teams.

 Early life

 A native of Clarks Summit, Pennsylvania, McNulty is a 1986 graduate of Abington Heights High School.